Frequently Asked Questions

 My character talks about things they aren't supposed to know about

-If your character is talking about things they shouldn't be talking about, make sure you add details in their Core Description and Personal Knowledge that specifically state topics your character won’t discuss.
+If your character is talking about things they shouldn't be talking about, make sure you add details in their Core Description and Knowledge that specifically state topics your character won’t discuss.

 Using these fields, can even give the character emotional reactions to certain topics.
 Perhaps they become uninterested when someone brings up world events and quickly change the subject back to the quest they are trying to deliver.